-'''

-1

-neglect or exploitation of a child ++, his or her spouse, his or her parent or any

-other adult; and

-2345678

-(e) Whether the parent or parents have been convicted in this State or any

-other jurisdiction of a felony.

-Subject to the preference set forth in subsection 1, the court shall appoint as

-guardian for [an incompetent, a person of limited capacity or] aminor the minor the minor the minor minor minor the minor minor minor the minor minor minor the minor the minor minor minor mi

-In determining who is most suitable, the court shall give consideration,

-9

-among other factors, to:

-10

-(a) Any request for the appointment as guardian for an incompetent contained

-11

-in a written instrument executed by the incompetent while competent.

-12

-(b) Any nomination of a guardian for an incompetent, a minor for person of

-13

-limited capacity contained in a will or other written instrument executed by a

-parent for spouse of the proposed ward.

-14

-15

-(e) minor.

-16

-(b) Any request for the appointment as guardian for a minor 14 years of age or
+(b) Any request [for the appointment as guardian for a] made by the minor, if he or she is 14 years of age or older [made by], for the appointment of a person as guardian for the minor.

-17

-older made by the minor.

-\frac{\{(d)\}(c)}{(c)} The relationship by blood \frac{\{c\}}{(c)} adoption \frac{\{c\}}{(c)} of the proposed

-18

-19

-guardian to the proposed ward.
-In considering preferences of appointment,

-the court may consider relatives of the half blood equally with those of the whole

-20

-21

-blood.
-The court may consider relatives in the following order of preference:

-(1) [Spouse.

-(2) Adult ehild.]

-[(3)] Parent.

-22

-23

-24

-25

-(4) (2) Adult sibling.

-26

-(5) (3) Grandparent. [or adult grandehild.]

-27

-(6) (4) Uncle or aunt. adult niece or adult nephew

-(e)] (d) Any recommendation made by a master of the court or special master pursuant to NRS 159.0615.

-28

-29

-30

-(f) (e) Any recommendation made by:

-31

-(1) An agency which provides child welfare services, an agency which

-32

-provides child protective services or a similar agency; or

-33

-(2) A guardian ad litem or court appointed special advocate who

-34

-represents the minor.

-35

-(f) Any request for the appointment of any other interested person that the

-36

-court deems appropriate.

-37

-If the court finds that there is no suitable person to appoint as guardian

-38

-pursuant to subsection 3, the court may appoint as guardian:

-39

-(a) The public guardian of the county where the ward resides, if:

-(1) There is a public guardian in the county where the ward resides; and

-40

-(2) The proposed ward qualifies for a public guardian pursuant to chapter

-41

-42

-- (b) A private fiduciary who may obtain a bond in this State and who is a resident of this State, if the court finds that the interests of the ward will be served

-43

-44

-45

-appropriately by the appointment of a private fiduciary; or

-(c) A private professional guardian who meets the requirements of NRS

-46

-159.0595.]
-As used in this section, "agency which provides child welfare services"

-47

-48

-has the meaning ascribed to it NRS 432B.030.

-49

-Sec.
+- [(d)] (c) The relationship by blood [,] or adoption [or marriage] of the proposed guardian to the [proposed ward.] minor.
+In considering preferences of appointment, the court may consider relatives of the half blood equally with those of the whole blood.
+The court may consider relatives in the following order of preference: - (1) Spouse. - (2) Adult child. - 15 (3) Parent. - $\frac{(4)}{(2)}$ (2) Adult sibling. - [(5)] (3) Grandparent. for adult grandchild. - [(6)] (4) Uncle [,] or aunt. [, adult niece or adult nephew.] - [(e)] (d) Any recommendation made by a master of the court or special master pursuant to NRS 159.0615. - (f) (e) Any recommendation made by: - (1) An agency which provides child welfare services, an agency which provides child protective services or a similar agency; or - (2) A guardian ad litem or court appointed special advocate who represents the minor. - (f) Any request for the appointment of any other interested person that the court deems appropriate. - [4.
+If the court finds that there is no suitable person to appoint as guardian pursuant to subsection 3, the court may appoint as guardian: - (a) The public guardian of the county where the ward resides, if: - (1) There is a public guardian in the county where the ward resides; and - (2) The proposed ward qualifies for a public guardian pursuant to chapter 253 of NRS; - (b) A private fiduciary who may obtain a bond in this State and who is a resident of this State, if the court finds that the interests of the ward will be served appropriately by the appointment of a private fiduciary; or - (c) A private professional guardian who meets the requirements of NRS 159.0595.] - 5.
+As used in this section, "agency which provides child welfare services" has the meaning ascribed to it NRS 432B.030. - Sec.
 2.5.
-NRS 159.073 is hereby amended to read as follows:

-50

-159.073 1.
-Every guardian, before entering upon his or her duties as

-51

-guardian and before letters of guardianship may issue, shall:

-52

-(a) Take and subscribe the official oath which must:

-'''
+(Deleted by amendment.)